 There are many accommodation options around the city to choose from.
 I did my best and found the best options for each budget.
 See my recommendations below.

-Budget – S 2 Modern Boutique Hotel – good location, superb pool, new building
+- Budget – S 2 Modern Boutique Hotel – good location, superb pool, new building, friendly staff, clean rooms

-Mid-budget – Le Thatluang D’oR a Boutique – beautiful architecture, good location, excellent staff
+- Mid-budget – Le Thatluang D’oR a Boutique – beautiful architecture, good location, excellent staff, clean and spacious rooms

-Luxury – Crowne Plaza Vientiane – good location, excellent service, superb pool, spacious rooms
+- Luxury – Crowne Plaza Vientiane – good location, excellent service, superb pool, spacious and luxurious rooms

 I think that beauty lies in the eye of the beholder.
 I wasn’t charmed by Vientiane but this doesn’t necessarily mean that you wouldn’t like it.
 If you’re traveling to Asia for the first time and Vientiane is your first destination, you might actually like it.

 May the travel bug bite you!